Stu’s Shed

 About Stu’s Shed

 Stu’s Shed is just that – a modest tin shed on a suburban block in Melbourne.
-It may not be much, but it is mine!
+Although as of 2014, it may not be so easy to classify it as modest!
 As I see it, the shed is a tool, just like any other contained therein, and I do what I can with the tools that I have.

-Of course, that doesn’t mean I don’t like collecting new tools, and a bigger shed would be very useful!
+Of course, that doesn’t mean I don’t like collecting new tools, and bigger and bigger sheds are always very useful!
 (Is there such a thing as too big a shed?)

 This virtual “Stu’s Shed” came from humble beginnings – the original blog was meant to be somewhere I dropped a few thoughts, and links to some interesting websites that I had come across, and as a more dynamic area of my Triton website.
 It didn’t really take off as a concept- but the seed was sown for this redevelopment.
 Then the ability to host significantly larger video files meant the whole genre of podcasting was finally a reality.
 The first video on this site alone is 3 times the size of my previous web server space!